-Aquifer Parameters - Recharge Pond(s)
+Aq Aquifer Parameters - Recharge Pond(s)

-- ' '

 X (ft) W (ft) T (gpd/ft) S

 3,116 10,205 85,000 0.15

 Continuous flow recorders and staff-gauges are required to accurately track daily inflow to the recharge pond(s).
 Augmentation credits are based on the amount of water determined to have been infiltrated into the ground based on the change in gage height, less any evaporative losses and plant consumption.
 The infiltrated water is then lagged to the stream using the AWAS program and aquifer parameters given above.
 The measuring and recording device used to deliver water to the recharge pond(s) has been approved by the water commissioner, and a staff gage has been installed in the pond(s) as required by the SEO's Recharge Protocol.
 A stage-capacity table was provided with the SWSP request.
 Net evaporative losses from the recharge pond(s) will be subtracted from the volume of water delivered to the pond(s) every day there is visible water in the pond(s).
 For the purpose of this SWSP, you have estimated annual net evaporation using the maximum surface area of 2.14 acres.
-Delivery of the projected 112.03 acre-feet to recharge during this plan period will result in 58.31 acre-feet of return flow obligations and 3.38 acre-feet of evaporative losses, leaving 85.04 acre-feet of accretions to be lagged to the river.
-Past and projected recharge deliveries will result in a lagged accretion of 26.73 acre-feet accruing to the river during this plan period.
+Delivery of the projected 155.11 acre-feet to recharge during this plan period will result in 4.67 acre-feet of evaporative losses, leaving 150.43 acre-feet of accretions to be lagged to the river.
+Past and projected recharge deliveries will result in a lagged accretion of 128.09 acre-feet accruing to the river during this plan period.
+After accounting for 80.04 acre-feet of return flow obligations, the net recharge accretion projected to accrue to the river during this plan period is 48.05 acre-feet.

-Approximately 99.49 acre-feet of the Whitney Ditch water will be delivered directly to the Cache la Poudre River, as shown on attached Table 3, column 7.
+Approximately 90.92 acre-feet of the Whitney Ditch water will be delivered directly to the Cache la Poudre River, as shown on the attached Table 3, column 7.
 MM's Whitney Ditch deliveries directly to the river will be made through MM's augmentation structure (Whitney Ditch Martin Marietta Return, WDID 0302923), as shown on the attached Figure 3.
 The deliveries will be measured at MM's augmentation structure and delivered back to Cache la Poudre River at the point shown in Figure 3.
-The return flow obligations associated with Whitney Ditch water direct deliveries were determined to total 55.38 acre-feet calculated based on the return flow percentages for Zones 2-A and 2-B decreed in case no. 2008CW65, shown on Table 2, column 5, leaving 44.11 acre-feet of water available for replacement.
+The return flow obligations associated with Whitney Ditch water direct deliveries were determined to total 48.70 acre-feet calculated based on the return flow percentages for Zones 2-A and 2-B decreed in case no. 2008CW65, shown on Table 2, column 5, leaving 42.22 acre-feet of water available for replacement.